sar-gupta/convisualize_nb/README.md

 * Matplotlib
 * Pillow

+Note: In case you don't have a GPU, remove all instances of "cuda" and "cpu" from the notebook before running.

 ## TODO
 - [X] Layer Outputs at all layers
 - [X] Filter outputs at a given layer